Fort Lauderdale Premises Liability Attorney

 Licensees visit a property for a non-business-related purpose, such as social guests.
 While property owners still have a duty of care toward licensees, it is slightly less stringent than for invitees.
 Owners must ensure that there aren’t any known hazards that could harm the licensee.
 If such dangers exist, they must fix or warn the licensee adequately.
 However, the owner isn’t generally obligated to inspect for unknown hazards for licensees.

 The third category consists of trespassers — individuals who enter a property without any right, invitation, or lawful purpose.
 For trespassers, the duty of care is minimal.
 Property owners must refrain from causing willful or wanton harm.
 In other words, you can’t set traps or intentionally harm a trespasser.
 However, if a trespasser sustains injuries due to a general hazard on the property, the court will typically not hold the owner liable.
-One notable exception is the attractive nuisance doctrine, where the courts could find an owner responsible if children trespass because of an object or condition on the property that is alluring to them (e.g., an unsecured swimming pool).

-Working with a Fort Lauderdale premises liability lawyer who understands “duty of care” in Florida is crucial when dealing with premises liability cases.
+Working with a skilled Fort Lauderdale personal injury lawyer who understands “duty of care” in Florida is crucial when dealing with premises liability cases.
 The visitor’s classification significantly influences the property owner’s obligations and, consequently, the potential outcomes of any related lawsuits.
-Suppose you have sustained injuries on another’s property.
-In that case, you must recognize which visitor category you fall into, as this will be a significant aspect of any legal action you pursue.

 Slip and fall accidents can occur in a multitude of settings.
 Whether shopping at The Galleria at Fort Lauderdale, leisurely swimming at the Carter Park Pool, or visiting a local business downtown, the risk is ever-present.
 Broward County property owners may get held liable when they fail to address hazards that lead to such accidents.
 Being familiar with Florida Statutes 768-0755 is essential, which provides specific guidance on situations where property owners might be deemed responsible.